 - the upstream system is a relational database

-In particular, the “type 2b” and “type 2c” solutions are good data models; they make it reasonably easy to write joins against the dimension table that pick out the right version of data either by date-range or simply by “
+In particular, the “type 2b” (type 2 with effective-date) and “type 2c” (type 2 with effective-date and current-flag) solutions are good data models; they make it reasonably easy to write joins against the dimension table that pick out the right version of data either by date-range or simply by “

 current_flag = Y”.